makwaijun/personalwebpagev2/content/blog/post6.md

 This view was formed in 2016 - a time that oversaw what to me was something of a pivotal change in modern society.
 Watching the rise of extremism across most advanced economies was antithetical to this new belief system I have held since then.

 As many of these issues persist, this has only reinforced the need for me to understand things more deeply instead of taking a shallow or reductive view before I form my own perspective.
 Even so, this perspective is necessarily more complex than it needs to be.
 It has made it difficult for me to form a strong opinion on many issues and topics.
 I am by and large enslaved to caveats.
 Activism is a foreign concept in this belief system.
-It came at the cost of passion.
+It comes at the cost of passion. (does this make me more boring?
+Interesting?)

 As a result, I am rarely the loudest voice nor most confident in the room.
 Though, I would be happy to present both sides of the argument and to critique why a one sided view is too simple.
 For those close to me, my default mode is to play devil's advocate.
 But for those new to me, I am just as willing to accept their arguments and agree from the perspective they are coming from.